Association Health Plans (AHP) Background

 - Form an AHP for the sole purpose of offering health insurance if are a shared industry or have a common geographic area.

-While AHPs may provide more options for many NAR members, some AHPs may not beat prices in the individual market in more competitive or lower cost areas of country.
-Regardless, NAR maintains support for this proposal as a means to increase competition in the health insurance markets and provide members with more coverage options that may better fit their health care needs.
+While AHPs may provide more options for many NAR members, some AHPs may not be as competitive or comprehensive as what is already available in the individual market or small group market.
+Regardless, NAR maintains support for AHPs as a means to increase competition in the health insurance markets and provide members with more coverage options that may better fit their health care needs.